Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Yefrig scratched his own claws nervously across the coarse fabric of his chair and ran through possibilities in his mind; There were *very* few reasons why a Gaoian flotilla of that size might be cruising toward Cimbrean, and he wasn’t sure if he was more worried by the most positive or the most negative of those reasons.

-"I have a clear reading on their IFF...Shipfather, the fleet is escorting the *Playful Breeze."*
+"I have a clear reading on their IFF...
+Shipfather, the fleet is escorting the *Playful Breeze."*

 "...Hail them."